Military dictatorship of Chile: Women during the dictatorship

 In 1962 under the presidency of Christian Democrat Eduardo Frei Montalva, the women's section expanded pre-existing neighbourhood 'mothers' centres' (which initially helped women to purchase their own sewing machines) to help garner support for their social reforms amongst the poorer sections.
 By the end of the 1960s, there were 8,000 centres involving 400,000 members.
 Under Allende they were reorganised under the rubric National Confederation of Mothers' Centres (Confederación Nacional de Centros de Madres, COCEMA) and leadership of his wife, Hortensia Bussi, to encourage community initiatives and implement their policies directed at women.

+During this period, the participation of women in Chilean social life was promoted from a socially conservative perspective.
+Through CEMA Chile (an acronym for "Centros de Madres"), the First Lady of Chile at the time, Lucía Hiriart Rodríguez, managed an extensive nationwide network of female volunteers, mostly married women and mothers, who carried out sociocultural activities in which women played a central role.
+To support these functions, the central government transferred approximately 236 state-owned properties to the institution, in addition to 125 properties donated by private individuals, totaling around 360 facilities across Chile.

+In 1989, legislation was repealed that established the "relative incapacity" of married women to manage and dispose of their own property within marital community property regimes, a rule originating in Colonial Chile and maintained throughout the republican period until that time.